Filip Lesniak: Aalborg BK

 Lesniak moved to Danish Superliga side AaB on 4 July 2017, signing a three-year contract.
 Upon joining the club, Lesniak was joined up by his compatriot Jakub Sylvestr.

 Lesniak made his Aalborg BK debut, coming on as a second-half substitute for Magnus Christensen, in a 4-1 loss against SønderjyskE in the second game of the season.

 On 12 July 2019, he was loaned out to Silkeborg IF until the end of the season.

 Wisła Płock

 On 29 July 2020, he joined Polish club Wisła Płock.
+On 6 February 2024, he left Wisła by mutual consent.

+Telavi

+On 15 February 2024, Erovnuli Liga club Telavi announced the signing of eleven new players, including Lesniak.

+Spartak Varna

+In July 2024, he signed a contract with newly promoted Bulgarian First League club Spartak Varna.

+Kolding IF

+On transfer deadline day, September 1, 2025, Estrada transferred to the Danish 1st Division club Kolding IF.
+The club did not disclose the duration of the contract.

 International career

 Lesinak represented Slovakia U17, having played in UEFA European Under-17 Championship and FIFA U-17 World Cup, and Slovakia U19.

-In March 2016, Lesinak was called up by Slovakia U21 and made his debut, in a 4-0 win over Estonia U21.
+In March 2016, Lesinak was called up by Slovakia U21 and made his debut, in a 4–0 win over Estonia U21.

-Career Statistics
+Career statistics

-Personal
+Personal life

 Lesniak' grandfather, Ján Kozák, was a national player.
 He has 55 caps for Czechoslovakia and was also head coach of Slovakia.
 His uncle is Ján Kozák jr.